Pattern Bridge

 duckButton.didPress()

-Change code:
+Change the code:

 class DuckButton {